elabftw/elabftw/README.md

 ~~~

 ### Cd to the public directory where you want eLabFTW to be installed
-(can be /var/www, ~/public\_html, or any folder you'd like, as long as Apache is configured properly, in doubt use /var/www)
+(can be /var/www, ~/public\_html, or any folder you'd like, as long as the webserver is configured properly, in doubt use /var/www)
 ~~~ sh
 $ cd /var/www
 # make the directory writable by your user (if it's not already the case)